& management's discussion and analysis

 said policy is available on the official website of the Company i.e., http://www.stml.in/

-under the link: https://www.stml.in/policies.aspx.
+under the link: http://www.stml.in/policies.aspx.

 Related Party Transactions